 New to keyword research?
 Here are some steps to get you started:

 Brainstorm some topics that pertain to your business so you can narrow them down into possible keywords and keyword phrases.
-Consider searchable terms and phrases that might rank you high on results pages.
+A website analytics software such as Google Analytics can inspire ideas for potential keywords by identifying related search terms that your website is already ranking for.
+You can also put yourself in the shoes of a potential customer to come up with searchable terms and phrases that might rank you high on results pages.
+What would you search for if you were looking for the goods or services offered by your business?

-Head over to Google and plug in the keywords and phrases you listed above, and identify any other common terms you see.
-Also, consider the “searches related to” section at the bottom of the page for further insight.
+Head over to Google, enter in the keywords and phrases you listed above, and identify any other common terms you see.
+Be sure to make note of the “searches related to” section at the bottom of the page for further insight.
+These results can tell you what other topics your target audience might be interested in and what search terms they are using to explore them.

 If your competitors’ content is outranking yours for the same keywords, it might be time to reevaluate your list.
 Ask yourself how you might go one step further with your keyword phrases, and what additional terms you can include that your competitors haven’t included.
 That way, you have everything they have and more.